KangchengLiu/KangchengLiu.github.io/_pages/about.md

 **Short Introduction**
 =======
 Kangcheng Liu started his Ph.D at The Chinese University of Hong Kong (CUHK) from Aug.
 2018 and received his PhD degree in May 2022 from CUHK.
-He obtained the B.Eng degree at the Department of Electrical Engineering and Automation, Harbin Institute of Technology, July 2018.
+He obtained the B.Eng degree at the Department of Electrical Engineering and Automation, Harbin Institute of Technology.
+He is the HKPFS awardee (TOP 180 in Hong Kong in 2018) during his PhD, and he was selected as the TOP-20 annual outstanding graduate of HIT.

 His first-author works in terms of 3D computer vision and robotics are widely published in international flagship conferences and journals.